discoursemarker/q-aacd/README.md

 # Q-AACD Dataset

 Welcome to the **Q-AACD Dataset** repository!
-This dataset is designed for creating and analyzing English vocabulary learning materials, such as multiple-choice quizzes, aimed at improving language proficiency in educational and research contexts.
+This dataset is AI-generated and consists of fill-in-the-blank questions designed to facilitate vocabulary learning.
+Each question includes a sentence, the correct answer, and distractors (incorrect options).
+Distractors are flagged with metadata (D1, D2, D3), where a value of `1` indicates that the distractor requires revision.
+This dataset is ideal for tasks such as correcting distractors or developing vocabulary learning materials.

 ## Dataset Overview